informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 ## Identifiers

 A chain allocates identifiers when it creates clients, connections and channels.
-These identifiers can subsequently be used to refer to existing clients, connections and channels.
+These identifiers can subsequently be used to refer to existing clients, connections, and channels.

 > NOTE: If you want to ensure you get the same identifiers while following the tutorials, run each of the commands in this page only __once__ or reset the chains as instructed in section [Start local chains](./start-local-chains.md#reset-your-configuration-and-start-the-chains).

-Chains allocate identifiers using a chain specific allocation scheme.
-Currently, *cosmos-sdk* implementation uses the following identifiers:
+Chains allocate identifiers using a chain-specific allocation scheme.
+Currently, the *cosmos-sdk* implementation uses the following identifiers:

 - `07-tendermint-<n>` for tendermint clients.
 - `connection-<n>` for connections.